 This page is about Pennsylvania medical malpractice lawsuits.
-We discuss the law governing these suits and the settlement amounts and jury payouts victim see.
+We discuss

 Pennsylvania is one of the biggest states in the U.S., both in terms of population and geographic size.
 It is home to two major cities and metro areas.
 Thousands of medical malpractice cases are filed yearly in Pennsylvania’s civil courts.
 Pennsylvania has unique statutory laws and common law rules governing medical negligence and malpractice lawsuits.
-Although Miller & Zois is based in Maryland, we regularly handle cases in Pennsylvania through a close working partnership with local counsel or directly through our Pennsylvania attorneys.
+Although Miller & Zois is based in Maryland, we regularly handle malpractice suits in Pennsylvania through a close working partnership with local counsel or directly through our Pennsylvania attorneys.

 Anyone considering a medical malpractice lawsuit in Pennsylvania must be familiar with the state’s malpractice laws because they can significantly impact the value of your case or whether you have the right to sue.
 The three laws in Pennsylvania that can have the most significant impact on prospective malpractice plaintiffs are (1) the statute of limitations for medical malpractice claims, (2) the Pennsylvania modified comparative negligence rule, and (3) the certificate of merit requirement.